AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization

 In the AgenticRecTune framework, each skill act as a plugin that integrate tools, knowledge, and workflows to enhance the optimization capabilities.
 We built an skillhub, where each skill is tailored to optimize a specific task, as shown in Figure.
 To ensure the AgenticRecTune fully comprehends the nuances of a given task, each skill includes the following components:

-\begin{itemize} \item \textbf{Task Context:} It introduce the production or the recommendation system context and specify which component in the recommendation system we aim to optimize (e.g., pre-ranking stage configuration or system diversity parameters).
-It also provides the precise definition and operational impact of each parameter within the configuration, such as ctr weight and block rate weight. \item \textbf{Task Requirement:} It defines the constraints and expected outputs for the optimization task, such as the allowed search space (value ranges) for tuning parameters, the required JSON schema for deploying the new configuration, and any infrastructure constraints the system must maintain. \item \textbf{North Star Metric:} It defines the primary optimization objective and secondary metrics, which help agent understand the priority of metrics and optimization direction (i.e, metric increase or decrease) \item \textbf{Initial configuration parameters:} It supplies the current baseline or default configuration values actively deployed in the production environment.
+\begin{itemize} \item \textbf{Task Context:} It introduce the production or the recommender system context and specify which component in the recommender system we aim to optimize (e.g., pre-ranking stage configuration or system diversity parameters).
+It also provides the precise definition and operational impact of each parameter within the configuration. \item \textbf{Task Requirement:} It defines the constraints and expected outputs for the optimization task, such as the allowed search space (value ranges) for tuning parameters, the required JSON schema for deploying the new configuration, and any infrastructure constraints the system must maintain. \item \textbf{North Star Metric:} It defines the primary optimization objective and secondary metrics, which help agent understand the priority of metrics and optimization direction (i.e, metric increase or decrease) \item \textbf{Initial configuration parameters:} It supplies the current baseline or default configuration values actively deployed in the production environment.
 This serves as the anchor and starting point for the agent's exploration trajectory. \item \textbf{Domain knowledge:} It injects task-specific heuristics, historical optimization logs, and expert guidelines.
-For instance, the agent is provided with the knowledge that excessively increasing a diversity penalty might degrade overall engagement, which helps narrow down the search space efficiently and prevents catastrophic configurations. \item \textbf{Tools:} It equips the agent with the executable functions necessary to complete the iterative optimization loop.
+For instance, the agent is provided with the knowledge that excessively increasing a diversity penalty might degrade overall engagement, which helps narrow down the search space efficiently and prevents catastrophic configurations.
+Most importantly, the Skill Agent will automatically adds extra valuable learned knowledge. \item \textbf{Tools:} It equips the agent with the executable functions necessary to complete the iterative optimization loop.
 This includes API tools to deploy new configurations to the A/B testing platform, query online experimentation results, and perform statistical significance analysis on the metrics. \end{itemize}